After the Plan: Growth Through Seamless Execution

 Once the strategic plan is developed, organizations generally ride a wave of positive energy and momentum directly into the shore of a “now what?” reality.
 This is the critical point where theory meets action, and seamless execution becomes the final step to achieving growth.

-Doug Jaeger, CEO of Ulteig Engineers, shares more about his organization and how partnering with the Prouty Project on the implementation of a strategic plan program management system answers the “now what?” question, and is leading to overall alignment, accountability and growth:
+Doug Jaeger, CEO of Ulteig Engineers, shares more about his organization and how partnering with the Prouty Project on the implementation of a strategic plan program management system answers the “now what?” question, and is leading to overall alignment, accountability and growth.

 Adrienne: What should everyone know about Ulteig?

 Doug: Ulteig is a cool company full of smart and committed team members that love serving our clients.
 Our tagline is “We Listen.
-We Solve.” and it’s alive in well in everything we do.
+We Solve.” and it’s alive and well in everything we do.

 Adrienne: What is strategic growth for Ulteig?
 And, in your experience, what are some typical barriers to growth?